ExpediaGroup/graphql-kotlin/docs/getting-started.md

 `graphql-kotlin-plugins` can be used to generate a `graphql-kotlin-client` from an existing schema that is easy to use and type-safe.

 See the docs in [Client Overview](./client/client-overview.md).

-## Generating a Schema

-While we have included a server implementation, you can use `graphql-kotlin-schema-generator` and `graphql-kotlin-federation` to generate a schema from Kotlin code and expose it with any server library.

-See the docs in [Schema Generator Getting Started](./schema-generator/schema-generator-getting-started.md).